replicate/keepsake/web/docs/python.md

 It takes these arguments:

-- `path`: A path to a file or directory that will be uploaded to storage, relative to the working directory.
+- `path`: A path to a file or directory that will be uploaded to storage, relative to the project directory (the directory containing `replicate.yaml`).
 This can be used to save weights, Tensorboard logs, and other artifacts produced during the training process.
 If `path` is `None`, no data will be saved.
 - `metrics`: A dictionary of metrics to record along with the checkpoint.
-- `primary_metric` (optional): A tuple `(name, goal)` to define one of the metrics as a primary metric to optimize.
+- `primary_metric` _(optional)_: A tuple `(name, goal)` to define one of the metrics as a primary metric to optimize.
 Goal can either be `minimize` or `maximize`.
-- `step` (optional): the iteration number of this checkpoint, such as epoch number.
+- `step` _(optional)_: the iteration number of this checkpoint, such as epoch number.
 This is displayed in `replicate ls` and various other places.

 Any keyword arguments passed to the function will also be recorded.